aaronsb/lucene_rag_ollama/README.md

 2. **Document Management**:
    - Documents are added, listed, and deleted through REST endpoints or web interface
-   - Each document is indexed using Apache Lucene for efficient retrieval
+   - Each document is indexed using Apache Lucene with BM25 similarity scoring for optimal retrieval
    - Documents maintain their folder structure in the index
    - Frontend provides markdown rendering and organization

 3. **RAG Process**:
    - When a question is received through the query endpoint or chat interface
-   - Lucene searches the index to find the most relevant documents
+   - Lucene searches the index using BM25 scoring to find the most relevant documents
    - Retrieved documents are used as context for the Ollama LLM
    - LLM generates an informed response based on the context
    - Source documents are tracked and returned with the response